jjvanvossen/Haskell-FunctionOffloading/README.md

 + Compile (Ctrl+L)

 ### Programming the FPGA
-Refer to xillybus document (vfat partition) or use the steps below with the original SD-card image:
+Refer to xillybus document or use the steps below with the thesis' SD-card image:

 + Convert the generated **_xillydemo.sof_** to **_soc_system.rbf_** using the 'File>convert programming files...' menu in Quartus
 + upload your 'soc_system.rbf' file to **_/root/UploadToFPGA/_**